jeria93/scrum-guide/README.md

 A limited period of time (1-4 weeks) where the team selects user stories from the product catalog, develops them, and delivers a finished product.
 The product is presented to the Product Owner during a Sprint Review.

 ---
-## Scrum Process - Assignment 1: Explain the different steps in a Scrum Sprint
+## Assignment 1: Explain the different steps in a Scrum Sprint

+## Scrum Process

 ### **1️⃣ Sprint Planning**
 This is a guideline, but do have in mind, all workplaces can look different depending on needs and corporate culture